(Photo courtesy of the Marietta Daily Journal)

 The historic St. James Cemetery continues to be an active cemetery in downtown Marietta.

 Additional in-ground burial spaces have recently been made available, and cremation garden spaces as well as columbarium niches are available.
+The cemetery provides a beautiful setting, a convenient location, perpetual care, and overnight security.

 ABOUT US

-The cemetery is owned and managed by the St. James Episcopal Cemetery Trust, Inc. a corporation associated with St. James Episcopal Church
+The cemetery is owned and managed by the St. James Episcopal Cemetery Trust, Inc., a corporation associated with St. James Episcopal Church

 CONTACT US

-You can get in touch with the cemetery management thru the church office 770 428 5841 or the manager ( Bill Brumby) at 404-783-0957 or via e-mail at BillBrumby@gmail.com.
+You can get in touch with the cemetery management through the church office at 770-428-5841 or the manager, Bill Brumby, at 404-783-0957 or via e-mail at BillBrumby@gmail.com.